SimonFJ20/website/articles/programming/goto_considered_useful_in_contexts_of_syntactical_inadequacies.md

         printf("sensor: could not read\n");
         return 1;
     }
-    *latest_value = value;
+    *out_value = value;
     return 0;
 }
 ```

-This refactor is conceptually simpler than before, but extracting code into it's own function may have significant drawbacks, especially so in suger-deficient languages.
+This refactor is conceptually simpler than before, but extracting code into it's own function may have significant drawbacks, especially so in sugar-deficient languages.
 Before, if `latest_value` was a value local to the original function, we have to decide how to deliver the `value` from the new function back to the caller.
 This question is may not be trivial and be without a definite answer, certainly with error handling in consideration.

 *The second option* is using a loop construct.
 This could be a do-while-loop with a negative condition or a while- or for-loop with a break as the last statement.
 With loops, we can use the `break` statement, to break the control flow.
 See the following example.